-Before you apply, it is important to connect with professors to see if they have the ability to take on a new graduate student.
+If you plan to apply, it is important to connect with professors to see if they have the ability to take on a new graduate student.
 Faculty will be able to tell you more about their current research projects, as well as any funded assistantship positions that they may have available.